mdaghlian/figure_finder/README.md

 * The date

-* Code from the notebook cell which was used to make the figure
+* Code from the notebook cell which was used to make the figure (or python script)

 * The path to the notebook used to make the figure

 This information is then written to the figure svg file, inside the metadata component.
 It can be viewed by opening the svg with a text editor

-By default all figures are saved to the "figure_dump" folder, but you can specify where you want the figures to go.

-A secondary function is that it creates a database of figures, using a csv / dict.
+A secondary function is that it creates a database of figures, using a csv file and pandas.
 You can then use the search functions and key words to find and display your figure as well as the accompanying metadata.

 The commands in /bin can be called from the command line from anywhere.
 They can be used to print the code for a figure